-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) 1236 5814 1927 В Number of students in line a who applied for need-based financial aid 1197 4882 1422 С Number of students in line b who were determined to have financial need 889 3809 1262 D Number of students in line ${f c}$ who were awarded any financial aid 889 3783 1161 E Number of students in line d who were awarded any need-based scholarship or grant aid 613 2396 790 F Number of students in line d who were awarded any need-based self-help aid 593 2198 860 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 775 2786 198 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 771 3248 1153

-I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 97.0% 97.0% 100.0% J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 5,530 \$ 6,818 \$ 7,935 K Average need-based scholarship and grant award of those in line e \$ 5,997 \$ 5,346 \$ 4,165 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 3,962 \$ 4,028 \$ 3,855 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,098 \$ 4,028 \$ 3,855

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

 First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 1236 5814 1927 В Number of students in line a who applied for need-based financial aid 1197 4882 1422 С Number of students in line b who were determined to have financial need 889 3809 1262 D Number of students in line ${\bf c}$ who were awarded any financial aid 888 3783 1161 E Number of students in line \mathbf{d} who were awarded any need-based scholarship or grant aid 613 2396 790 F Number of students in line ${\bf d}$ who were awarded any need-based selfhelp aid 593 2198 860 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 775 2786 198 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 771 3248 1153 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 97% 97% 100% J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$5530 \$6818 \$7935 K Average need-based scholarship or grant award of those in line e \$5997 \$5346 \$4165 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3962 \$4028 \$3855

+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3098 \$3828 \$3841

+H2A.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 263 1143 47 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 4,107 \$ 10,229 \$ 5,597 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 21 127 58 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 13,442 \$ 30,837 \$ 12,982
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 263 1143 47 О Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$4107 \$10229 \$5597 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 271 1189 58 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$7790.7 \$13408.5 \$5745.3